Find the data and tell the story that will completely flip the script on health and safety!

 Case Study: Karen J Hewitt

-Karen Hewitt helps companies to improve worker health, safety or diversity by achieving cultural change.
+Karen J. Hewitt helps companies improve employee engagement in health, safety and wellbeing and drive cultural change.
 In this interview, Karen shares her unusual path into the profession and gives her top tips to help you ensure that health and safety is always a key consideration in your organisation.

 Can you tell us a little about your career and the path that led you to health and safety?